staticrab/staticrab/README.md

 ## Notes

-It requires to have installed the `staticrab-backend` installed.
+This library is just a thin wrapper over the `staticrab-backend` for proper testing and documentation and it thus requires to have installed the `staticrab-backend` installed.

 ```
 pip install staticrab-backend